liquidprompt/liquidprompt/docs/theme/included/powerline.rst

    The marker string used to indicate the following string is a chroot.

+.. attribute:: POWERLINE_DIRSTACK_MARKER
+   :type: string
+   :value: "⚞"

+   The marker string used to indicate the size of the directory stack.

 .. attribute:: POWERLINE_PROXY_MARKER
    :type: string
    :value: "proxy: "